-Daniel S. Chen, MD, PhD, is the vice president, global head of cancer immunotherapy development at Genentech/Roche.
+Daniel S. Chen, MD, PhD, is the chief medical officer at IGM Biosciences, Inc. He recently served as vice president, global head of cancer immunotherapy development at Genentech/Roche.
 He received a bachelor of science degree in biology from the Massachusetts Institute of Technology (1990), a PhD in microbiology and immunology (1996) and an MD (1998) from the University of Southern California.
 Daniel completed an internal medicine residency and Medical Oncology Fellowship at Stanford University (2003).
 He went on to complete a post-doctoral fellowship with Dr. Mark Davis in immunology, where he was a Howard Hughes Medical Institute Associate.
 He also ran the metastatic melanoma clinic at the Stanford Cancer Center from 2003–2006.
 In that time, he studied human anti-cancer immune responses pre-and post-cancer vaccination and cytokine administration to determine why anti-tumor immune responses were not more clinically effective.
 He received a U19 grant to develop better immunologic tools to interrogate human immune responses and ultimately patented the MHC cellular microarray to detect and functionally characterize antigen-specific T cell states.
 He continued as adjunct clinical faculty at Stanford from 2006–2016, where he cared for melanoma patients.
-Since joining Genentech in 2006, Dr. Chen has focused on the clinical development of anti-angiogenic and immune modulatory targeted therapies in both early and late development, as well as the diagnostic tools to aid their development.
+Dr. Chen has focused on the clinical development of anti-angiogenic and immune modulatory targeted therapies in both early and late development, as well as the diagnostic tools to aid their development.
 He is a reviewer for nature, immunity and clinical cancer research, gave the keynote presentation at the AACR NCI EORTC Annual Meeting 2014 and presented at the U.S. Congressional Briefing on immuno oncology in 2017.
-He has continued to publish with academic and Genentech collaborators in the field of cancer immunotherapy, including the often referenced Chen and Mellman manuscripts, “Elements of cancer immunity and the cancer-immune set point” and “Oncology meets Immunology: the Cancer-Immunity Cycle.”
+He has continued to publish with academic and industry collaborators in the field of cancer immunotherapy, including the often referenced Chen and Mellman manuscripts, “Elements of cancer immunity and the cancer-immune set point” and “Oncology meets Immunology: the Cancer-Immunity Cycle.”

 SITC Election Platform Statement